 Sri Phang Nga National Park

-Back in 2012 we found a new place, and we visited again in April 2013.
+Back in 2012 we found a new place, and we visited again twice in 2013.
 We were driving back to Phuket from Khao Sok National Park and decided to look for Sri Phang Nga national park.
 A friend had posted some photos on Facebook, it looked good and seemed to be not far off our route (but far enough to call said friend and ask "where the **** is it?"!).
 Sri Phang Nga is not in Phuket, it's in Phang Nga province, you have to drive from Phuket via Khao Lak to Takua Pa and then on northward towards Kuraburi.
 About 30km from Takua Pa is the turnoff and then you have about another 10km on a narrow road, becoming a dirt road.. no wonder it's not well known!
 And here we found a really superb waterfall called Tamnang Waterfall, with a cool fresh swimming pool beneath it filled with fish which will swim freely all around you!
 Great!

 • Sri Phang Nga National Park - More Information

 (above) Tamnang Waterfall at Sri Phang Nga national park.
 The park has more falls which need a bit of a hike.
 We'll explore again sometime soon!